ecogood/ecg-quicktest-texts/README.md

 * collaborate through GitHub ([See how in this video](https://www.youtube.com/watch?v=SCZF6I-Rc4I#t=1m19s)):
   * fork the repository
   * translate the files
-  * If you can run ``make test`` to make sure that the tests are still running successfully after your changes.
+  * If you can, run ``make test`` to make sure that the tests are still running successfully after your changes.
   * send a pull request
 * email the translated files to the main developer, see below.